-The development of the Altered Images project, funded by the National Lottery Heritage Fund, has provided us with a template for future public engagement.
+The development of the Altered Images project, funded by The National Lottery Heritage Fund, has provided us with a template for future public engagement.
 The project has engaged with people of all ages and abilities on an array of creative, innovative, and educational heritage-themed activities, which have contributed to improving the health and well-being of project participants.
-Through workshops, training sessions and performance and interpretation opportunities, participants have explored our tangible and intangible cultural heritage to reveal how our communities have developed over time.
-With a focus on memorials and statues, and stories, myths and legends, the project has worked with hundreds of local people to research and interpret our area's heritage and history.
+Through workshops, training sessions, and performance and interpretation opportunities, participants have explored our tangible and intangible cultural heritage to reveal how our communities have developed over time.
 With a focus on memorials and statues, and stories, myths and legends, the project has worked with hundreds of local people to research and interpret our area's heritage and history.